lee-joanne/rageit/README.md

     - Cloudinary used to host the uploaded images.

 11. [Font Awesome](https://fontawesome.com/)
-    - Font Awesome was used for icons
+    - Font Awesome was used for icons.

 12. [Google Fonts](https://fonts.google.com/)
     - Google Fonts was used for the Permanent Marker and Oswald fonts.